kostberg/react-custom-scrollbar/README.md

 + height = "content" (content or any acceptable css value for height)
 + autohide = 0 (integer)

-## Installment
-Just download all files in this repository and put them in ur prefered folders.
-Just make sure the dependecies has the correct paths 😎

 ## Styling 💅
 Easiest way is just to edit the provided scss file manually or hook use classname provided in the component props with you own css file